-6. FILTER MAINTENANCE:
+4. FILTER MAINTENANCE:

 - a.
 Hydraulic filter should be cleaned after one (1) month of operation and then at regular intervals of not more than six (6) months - b.
-Filter may be removed from unit by tipping tank at angle and removing cleanout cover on end.
+Filter may be removed from unit by disconnecting hose on suction sides of pump, removing four bolts retaining cover plate, and lifting filter from reservoir.
+Filter may also be removed by tipping tank at angle and removing cleanout cover on end.
 With cover removed, filter can be accessed and removed. - c.
 Care should be exercised in cleaning filter to insure that the element is not torn.
 Clean with soft brush and standard industrial solvent. - d.
 Replace filter after cleaning; tighten union securely.
 Pump noise and "crackle" sound is most often caused by air entering pump suction line.
-Tightening the hose clamps will usually eliminate such problems.
+Tightening the suction fittings will usually eliminate such problems.

-7. YEARLY CHECK:
+5. YEARLY CHECK:

-- a.
-Electrician to check all electrical connections, check motor resistance (recording successive readings helps to prevent future failure).
+- Electrician to check all electrical connections, check motor resistance (recording successive readings helps to prevent future failure).
 Under heavy use, grease the motor.
 (DO NOT OVER-GREASE) - b.
 Hydraulic system prior to winter season, drain and clean inside of reservoir by removing clean-out cover.
 Check and clean filter, replace cover and refill.
 Check for tightness.
-Refill reservoir with Dexron III Automatic Transmission Fluid (high quality). - c.
-Check structure of compactor for potential trouble areas and repair as needed. - d.
+Refill reservoir with Dexron III Automatic Transmission Fluid (high quality). - Check structure of compactor for potential trouble areas and repair as needed. - d.
 Check hoses to insure that they do not become severely worn before being replaced.
-A broken hose will allow the reservoir to be pumped dry and ruin the pump. - e.
-Check condition of ram bottom and sides.
-Replace if necessary. - f.
+A broken hose will allow the reservoir to be pumped dry and ruin the pump. - Check condition of ram guide blocks and slide material on blocks. necessary.
+Keeping the slide material replaced when necessary will greatly extend the life of the compactor floor and sides.
+(See slide block replacement instructions) - f.
 Check condition of cylinder pivot pins and wear bushings.
 Replace as necessary.
-(See section titled "CYLINDER PIVOT PIN INSPECTION") - g.
-Open top inspection cover plate and clean out any accumulation of waste material.
-Wash area and replace cover.
-If build-up is significant, then a more frequent clean-out is advised.
-Too much build-up can cause hydraulic hose and fitting failure.
+(See section titled "CYLINDER PIVOT PIN INSPECTION")